stac-utils/stac-validator/README.md

                            with --pages.
 Defaults to one page.
   --no-assets-urls         Disables the opening of href links when validating
                            assets (enabled by default).
+  --header KEY VALUE       HTTP header to include in the requests.
+Can be used
+                           multiple times.
   -p, --pages INTEGER      Maximum number of pages to validate via --item-
                            collection.
 Defaults to one page.
   -v, --verbose            Enables verbose output for recursive mode.